davidbatetc/decision-trees/README.md

 ## Construction of the decision tree
-The decision tree in this program is implemented using as a guideline the description in [[1] Gerard Escudero, 2020, *Machine Learning* (pages 35 to 40)](https://gebakx.github.io/ml/#35).
+The decision tree in this program is implemented using as a guideline the description in [*Machine Learning*](https://gebakx.github.io/ml/#35) (pages 35 to 40).

 ### Definition of the decision tree
 Following Haskell's philosophy, the decision tree is defined *in a generalized way*, as follows.